FIRA 2020 Key Speakers List will be updated every day, when a new speaker validates his/her talk.

 Robotic engineer, from the beginning Aymeric BARTHES has the desire to bring real solutions to the agricultural world to revolutionize working methods and thus preserve crops and the environment.
 The challenge of feeding more and more people around the world can only be met by the emergence of innovative solutions.
 It is in this sense that he co-founded Naïo Technologies, a company that develops and markets multi-task robots dedicated to the agricultural world.
 He has led the Naïo Technologies team since its inception, carrying out various projects simultaneously and adjusting the strategy to the company’s development.

-Laurent CHATELAIN (France)
+Antoine CHATELAIN (France)